nus-cs1010/2324-s1/docs/09-logical-exp.md

 - be aware that in CS1010, we must never use `int` to indicate a true/false value;
 - be aware of short-circuiting in logical expression;
 - be aware of the CS1010's convention of naming a boolean variable with the prefix `is_`, `has_`, or `can_`;
-- be able to write a logical expression in appropriate order to exploit short-circuiting towards more efficient code
+- be able to write a logical expression in appropriate order to exploit short-circuiting toward more efficient code

 ## Representing a Boolean Value
 You have seen some basic logical expressions in [Unit 8](08-if-else.md). `n == 0`, `score >= 5 `, `y > x`, are all logical expressions.
-They evaluate to either true or false.
+They evaluate to be either true or false.

-We call a type that can contain either true or false as a Boolean data type, named after [George Boole](https://en.wikipedia.org/wiki/George_Boole), a mathematician.
+We call a type that can contain either true or false a _Boolean_ data type, named after [George Boole](https://en.wikipedia.org/wiki/George_Boole), a mathematician.

 The Boolean data type in C is named `bool`.
 It can hold two values: `true` or `false`.
 All three of `bool`, `true`, and `false` are keywords introduced in modern C. To use them, you need to include the file `stdbool.h` at the top of your program.

-Use `bool` is considered a cleaner way of representing true and false in C.  Classically,  C defines the numeric value 0 to be false, and everything else to be true.
+Using `bool` is considered a cleaner way of representing true and false in C. Classically, C defines the numeric value 0 to be false, and everything else to be true.
 So, you can write code like this:

 ```C
 // x and y are long.